Tommy Smith (footballer, born 1990): Colchester United

 On 25 August 2020, Smith joined League Two side Colchester United on a two-year deal.
 He had previously appeared for Colchester on loan from Ipswich during the 2010–11 season and had featured in a number of Colchester's 2020–21 pre-season friendlies.
 He made his second debut for the club on 5 September 2020 in Colchester's 3–1 EFL Cup defeat to Reading.
 He scored his first goal for the club in their 2–1 win over Grimsby Town on 5 December 2020.
 On 5 July 2021, Smith signed a two-year contract extension with the club.
 He was named club captain ahead of the 2021–22 season.

 Milton Keynes Dons

 On 28 July 2023, Smith joined League Two club Milton Keynes Dons on a free transfer following a successful trial period with the club in pre-season.
 He made his debut for the club in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham.
 On 6 February 2024, Smith's contract was terminated by mutual consent.

 Macarthur FC

 On 6 February 2024, Smith signed for Macarthur FC, making the move to Australia to play in the A-League.
 Joining mid-way through the season, Smith signed to the end of the active 2023–24 season.

+Auckland FC

+Smith joined Auckland FC ahead of their debut A-League Men season.

+He was appointed vice-captain as part of the club’s leadership group under captain Hiroki Sakai.

+During the 2024–25 season, Auckland FC secured the A-League Men premiers plate, marking the first piece of club silverware of Smith’s career.

+On 17 July 2025, the club announced that Smith had departed Auckland FC to return to England with his family.